ColdStream resolution levels and when to use them?

 Correlation-based estimationBased on correlationLeast accurate optionVery fast

-CFD reinforced estimationBased on CFD simulationImproved accuracySlightly slower
+CFD-reinforced estimationBased on CFD simulationImproved accuracySlightly slower

 Correlation estimation